 Jacqueline SCOTT-LEMOINE

-An author from the Haïti and Senegal
+An author from Haïti and Senegal

 writing in French